-Register for all new Abiotic Disorders of Greenhouse Crops Course
+Register for the online Abiotic Disorders of Greenhouse Crops Course

-The all new course will guide you through the diagnostic process to learn what cultural, environmental, or nutritional factors can cause plant symptoms in greenhouse crops.
+The course will guide you through the diagnostic process to learn what cultural, environmental, or nutritional factors can cause plant symptoms in greenhouse crops.

-Registration for the all new Abiotic Disorders of Greenhouse Crops Course in Michigan State University Extension’s College of Knowledge is now open.
-The College of Knowledge Online Series was the 2017 National Award-Winning Commercial Horticulture Program from the National Association of County Agricultural Agents.
-Growers or other interested professionals can participate in the summer sessions of this award-winning program by signing up until June 13, 2020.
+Registration for the online Abiotic Disorders of Greenhouse Crops Course in Michigan State University Extension’s College of Knowledge is now open.
+Growers or other interested professionals register for this award-winning program by signing up until Dec.
+15, 2023.

+The course material for Abiotic Disorders of Greenhouse Crops is available to registrants from December to March 15, 2024.
 The pre-recorded course is instructed with Michigan State University’s online course learning management system, Desire-2-Learn by Heidi Lindberg, greenhouse and nursery extension educator with MSU Extension.
-W. Garrett Owen, former outreach specialist with MSU and current assistant extension professor in the Department of Horticulture at the University of Kentucky, developed the content.
+W. Garrett Owen, former outreach specialist with MSU and current assistant extension professor in the Department of Horticulture at The Ohio State University, developed the content.
 Participants enrolled in this self-paced course will take a pre-test and a final exam to gauge their learning of the topics.
 Self-assessment quizzes will engage students with the material throughout the course after watching the video for the unit.
 The course also provides links to additional resources on pertinent abiotic disorders of greenhouse crop topics.